scottvr/wadzilla/README.md

 Quite possibly it was actually designed to facilitate the long-standing "Doom on Everything" initiative.
 I am aware that it is a ludicrous tool.

-A wiki page explaining the motivation is in the works here: https://github.com/scottvr/wadzilla/wiki
+A wiki page explaining the motivation and some history of Zork and Doom is in the works here: https://github.com/scottvr/wadzilla/wiki

 ## Overview